CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Formal Specification and Proofs for CQS

 \subsubsection{Cell States}

 The descriptions of cell states contained in the cell state list closely mirror the state transition systems presented in Figure~\ref{fig:cell_simple_cancellation} and Figure~\ref{fig:cell_smart_cancellation}, as in most cases the logical state of the cell is adequately described by its contents.
+Some superficial differences are that here, a cell stores a \texttt{Future} instead of a thread, and a \texttt{Future} filled with a value instead of just the value.

-One notable change is that simple cancellation and smart cancellation are not handled separately due to the amount of shared parts between them.
+A change that is actually significant is that simple cancellation and smart cancellation are not handled separately due to the amount of shared parts between them.
 Instead, a single state transition system is implemented, where there are two possible transitions from \futureState{WAITING} to a cancelled state, one for each cancellation mode.
 However, for each use of \sqs{} it must be true that either all the cancelled cells are ``smartly'' cancelled or all the cells are ``simply'' cancelled.
 Otherwise, it would be impossible for the \resumeOp{} operations to determine whether a cell in a removed segment is responsible for finalizing its own cancellation (as is done in ``smart'' cancellation).

 A much more significant change is that the transition system described in Figure~\ref{fig:cell_simple_cancellation} and Figure~\ref{fig:cell_smart_cancellation} is presented in terms of values that the cell contains at any given moment; however, the state transition in terms of observable behavior sometimes happens before anything is written to the cell or does not occur at all.
 For example, it does not matter for correctness whether a resumed Future or a \marker{RESUMED} is in the cell, the observable behavior is exactly the same in either case, so the two states are merged into one.
 Contrastingly, there are many more additional states required for describing smart cancellation due to the need to always distinguish cancelled cells where \methName{onCancellation()} returned \literal{true}, as such cells, being skippable, are important for defining the current state of the CQS.
 When a cell is smartly cancelled, it is initially \stateName{UNDECIDED} and stores the Future; ``undecidedness'' here is in regards to whether the cancellation registration will succeed.
 If cancellation registration fails, the cell is \stateName{REFUSED} even before the corresponding marker is written to it; otherwise, a race can happen between writing \marker{CANCELLED} and a resumer passing a value in the asynchronous mode. \stateName{SMARTLY-CANCELLED} is the state when the cancellation registration has already succeeded, and \stateName{CLOSED} is the state when \marker{CANCELLED} was written to the cell before the resumer managed to write its value.
 This race can be decided even before the cancellation registration attempt, if the resumer passes its value when the cell is still in the \stateName{UNDECIDED} state.